Time in Program

 Ph.D.
 Qualifying Examination

 If you are admitted to the Ph.D. and you are new to the kind of graduate program offered at this university (or you did your M.A. more than five years ago), you will be asked to take a qualifying examination early in the first year of your program.
 This is not a comprehensive examination.
-The Qualifying Examination tests familiarity with common literary terms and critical methods, awareness of the impact of critical position on interpretation, and ability to talk about a frequently discussed text.
+The Qualifying Examination tests familiarity with common literary terms and critical methods, awareness of the impact of critical position on interpretation, and ability to talk about frequently discussed texts.

 At the Qualifying Examination, the student discusses these texts with the examining committee.
 The Chair of the Graduate Committee (or a designate) presides.
 The Qualifying Examination lasts one hour.

 If you enter the program in September and are required to take the qualifying examination, you must do so before 31 October.
 If you enter in January and must take this examination, it will be scheduled for February.
-Candidates who fail the examination must take it again at the next time it is scheduled; those who fail a second time will be required to withdraw from the program.
+Students who fail the examination must take it again at the next time it is scheduled; those who fail a second time will be required to withdraw from the program.

 Courses